Prey switching: Definition

 The term switching was first coined by the ecologist Murdoch in 1969 to describe the situation where a predator eats disproportionately more of the most common type of prey.
 Eight years earlier in 1962 the geneticst B. C. Clarke described a similar phenomenon and called it "apostatic selection".
-Since then the term prey switching has mainly been used by ecologists, while apostatic selection has been used by geneticists, and because of this they have been used to describe different aspects of frequency dependent selection.
+Since then the term prey switching has mainly been used by ecologists, while apostatic selection has been used by geneticists, and because of this they have been used to describe different aspects of frequency-dependent selection.

 One of the ways prey switching has been identified and defined is when a predator's preference for a particular type of prey increases as the prey increase in abundance.
 The result is a strong preference for prey which are common in the environment and a weak preference for prey which are rare.
-The definition of preference will therefore impact on understanding switching.
+The definition of preference will therefore impact the understanding of switching.
 The most common definition of preference is the relationship between the ratio of prey in the environment and the ratio of prey in a predator's diet.
 It has been independently proposed a number of times and is described by the equation: